gsoules/MkDocs/digital-archive/docs/plugins/avantelements.md

 ```

 ---
-### Hide Descriptions option
+### External Link Icon option
-When checked, this option hides the descriptive information that Omeka normally displays on the admin Edit page to
+When checked, this option will display an external link icon following the external link.
-explain what Dublin Core means and what each element is used for.
-Use this option to make the Edit page more compact
-and to hide information that is often not useful to anyone, but a first time user.

 ---
 ### Implicit Link option